 Provides basic concepts of information technology in modern business.
 Topics include data warehouses, decision support systems, electronic commerce, systems development, and risk management.
 Labs introduce intermediate spreadsheet and database applications in a networked environment.
-Enforced Prerequisite: CS 101 or entry code.
 Requires experience with computer databases.
 Prerequisite: MATH 098 or higher.

 After completing this class, students should be able to: